Scale free chaos in the confined Vicsek flocking model: Dynamic and static connected correlation functions

 At equilibrium and for $N=\infty$, the susceptibility becomes infinity at critical points and it marks a phase transition.
 The susceptibility scales as

 where $x$ is the control parameter and $x_c$ the value thereof for $N=\infty$.
-In our case, $x=\beta_c(N,\eta)$ and $x_c = \beta_c(\infty,\eta) = 0$, which produces $\gamma=0.92\pm 0.05$ as shown in Fig.~\ref{fig6}(b).
+In our case, $x=\beta_c(N,\eta)$ and $x_c = \beta_c(\infty,\eta) = 0$, which produces $\gamma=0.92\pm 0.05$ as shown in Fig.~\ref{fig7}(b).
 Eq.~\eqref{eq3} is related to the Fourier transform of $C(r,t)$, as discussed in Ref.~\onlinecite{cav18}.
-Fig.~\ref{fig19}(a) shows that $\hat{C}(k,0)$ of Eq.~\eqref{eq3} oscillates with $\beta_c(N;\eta)$.
+Fig.~\ref{fig21}(a) shows that $\hat{C}(k,0)$ of Eq.~\eqref{eq3} oscillates with $\beta_c(N;\eta)$.
 Thus, $\max_k\hat{C}(k,0)$ is not a convenient definition of susceptibility.
-Contrastingly, Fig.~\ref{fig6}(b) plots the real-space susceptibility max$_rQ(r)$ using many more values, $500\leq N\leq 5000$, which makes this fitting more reliable and similar to the measured values in Refs.~\onlinecite{att14plos,att14}.
-Fig.~\ref{fig19}(b) shows data collapse of scaled susceptibility and scaled confinement at $\beta_i$ (susceptibility inflection point) and $\beta_m$ (susceptibility local maximum).
-For our data, the relation between the correlation length as defined by Eq.~\eqref{eqa10} and $1/k_c$, given by $k_c=$ argmax$_k\hat{C}(k,0)$ is
+Contrastingly, Fig.~\ref{fig7}(b) plots the real-space susceptibility max$_rQ(r)$ using many more values, $500\leq N\leq 5000$, which makes this fitting more reliable.
+Fig.~\ref{fig21}(b) shows data collapse of scaled susceptibility and scaled confinement at $\beta_i$ (susceptibility inflection point) and $\beta_m$ (susceptibility local maximum).
+For our data, the relation between the correlation length as defined by Eq.~\eqref{eqc3} and $1/k_c$, given by $k_c=$ argmax$_k\hat{C}(k,0)$ is

-where $1/k_c$ and $r_0$ are measured in meters; see Fig.~\ref{fig20}.
-Note that the straight line in Fig.~\ref{fig20} is quite close to that of Fig.~SF1 of Ref.~\onlinecite{cav17} (Supplementary data) obtained from measurements in natural midge swarms.
+see Fig.~\ref{fig22}.
+Since our unit of length is 4.68 cm, the straight line in Fig.~\ref{fig22} is quite close to that of Fig.~SF1 of Ref.~\onlinecite{cav17} (Supplementary data) obtained from measurements in natural midge swarms.

-Instead of setting $x=\beta$, we can use the rescaled average nearest neighbor distance $x=r_1/R_0$ (perception range, inversely proportional to density), as in Ref.~\onlinecite{att14plos,att14}.
-We find a critical perception range $x_c=2.945\pm 0.047$ ($x-x_c\sim\beta$).
+{\em Perception range.} Instead of setting $x=\beta$, we can use the rescaled average nearest neighbor distance $x=r_1/R_0$ (perception range, inversely proportional to density), as in Ref.~\onlinecite{att14plos,att14}.
+The perception range is calculated as the time average of the arithmetic mean of the minimal distance between each particle and its closest neighbor.
+We find a critical perception range $x_c=2.945\pm 0.047$, with $(x-x_c)$ proportional to $\beta$.
 This is larger than $x_c=0.421\pm 0.002$ at the order-disorder transition of the standard VM \cite{att14plos,att14}, indicating a less dense swarm at critical confinement.
-As $x_c=12.5 \pm 0.1$ in natural swarms (measured in units of the average insect size) \cite{att14plos,att14}, the critical perception range is 4.2 insect bodies for the scale-free chaotic transition of the confined Vicsek model versus 30 insect sizes at the order-disorder transition.
+As $x_c=12.5 \pm 0.1$ in natural swarms (measured in units of the average insect size) \cite{att14plos,att14}, the critical perception range is 4.2 insect bodies for the scale-free chaotic transition of the confined Vicsek model versus 30 insect sizes at the ordering transition of the VM with periodic boundary conditions.
+At the phase transition to clusters of finite size containing infinitely many particles, $x\to 0$ as $x\sim \beta^{-\nu}$ and $\chi\sim\beta^\gamma$, with $\beta_M\to\infty$ for $N\to\infty$.
+The critical exponents for this transition are $\nu=0.33$ and $\gamma= 1.03$.